|Office Hours: |

 You can view syllabi and student perceptions on the university's HB2504 site.

-John Davis is currently accepting new Graduate Students.
+John Davis is not currently accepting new Graduate Students.

 My research focuses on interpersonal and intergroup relations.